quantumomics/G/facilities/README.md

 <b>Define function:</b> In G<sup>®</sup>, the function is constrained to absolute, itself.

-Class of G<sup>®</sup> is defined as — If there is a "circumflex" as a mark is a Robotics based, and If there is a "Diaeresis" as a mark is a Non-Robotics.
+Class of G<sup>®</sup> is defined as — If there is a "(ˆ) circumflex" as a mark is a robotics based, and If there is a "(¨) diaeresis" as a mark is a Non-Robotics.

 # G<sub><sup>Style</sup></sub> = style equation (x<sup><i>y</i></sup>)